tnn4/girls-at-the-aicademy/README.md

 ---

-Because they not only have to deal with getting good grades.
+They not only have to deal with getting good grades.
 They also have to deal with fighting evil monsters!

 ![monster](assets/Image_fx(237).jpeg)